thebracket/secbot-2021-7drl/tutorial/7drl-2021-book/src/template2.md

 }
 ~~~

 The `new_game` function clears the ECS (in case we are starting over), and spawns a single entity with one of each of the components we created.
+I wrote about `push` a lot in *Hands-On Rust*, so I won't repeat all of that here.
+Think of it as being like `push` for a vector - but in this case you are adding to the game world.
+It adds all of the components contained in the tuple you push to a single entity (and returns the entity, but I didn't use that here).

 # Render the Bot